Skip to main content

 Define your search

-Write strong offers
+Write stronger offers

 Price, contingencies, earnest money, and timing all matter.
-Strategy is often as important as list price.

 Move through contract